![]() |

 Lalique Books and Lalique Auction Catalogs, many of which have information on modern Lalique Crystal |

-Lalique Book & Reference LIbrary |
+Lalique Book & Reference Library |

-Rene Lalique works re-created in crystal by the modern Cristal Lalique Company |
+René Lalique works re-created in crystal by the modern Cristal Lalique Company |

 Lalique Crystal Copies |

-Cristal Lalique Company |
+Lalique France Signatures |

-The most prevalent Lalique auction item is tableware, reflecting the huge volume and the incredible variety of models and sizes produced by Rene Lalique.
+The most prevalent Lalique auction item is tableware, reflecting the huge volume and the incredible variety of models and sizes produced by René Lalique.
 Lalique plates, bowls, glasses and stemware comprise the greatest volume by numbers of Lalique's auction sales.

-In dollars per piece, unique Lalique jewelry items lead the auctions sales records, with many great examples of Lalique's jewelry selling for hundreds of thousands of dollars each.
+In dollars per piece, unique Lalique jewelry items lead most auctions sales records, with many great examples of Lalique's jewelry selling for hundreds of thousands of dollars each.
 The leading sale in total dollars for 2009 was an auction containing only 5 Lalique Jewelry items along with a unique Lalique Chalice at Christies New York in October 2009.
 The sale of the six items totaled almost $1,800,000 or roughly $300,000 per piece!
-The Rene Lalique pendant shown above was one of the items in that sale, making $554,500 as reported in the News and Blog at RLalique.com.
-The Rene Lalique Chalice shown here was also one of the items in the same sale.
+The René Lalique pendant shown above was one of the items in that sale, making $554,500 as reported in the News and Blog at RLalique.com.
+The René Lalique Chalice shown here was also one of the items in the same sale.

 Lalique's vases are another highly popular auction sale item.
 In 2009, the 1909 vase Deux Cigales sold at auction for over $300,000 as reported in the News and Blog at RLalique.com, and highly coveted production vases routinely achieved prices in the $10,000 to $50,000 range such as the Amber Serpent Vase pictured previously which sold for $48,000 at a Heritage auction.
 At the same time, thousands of Lalique vases in lesser demand appear at auction all over the world every year, making prices from the low hundreds of dollars to several thousands of dollars.
-Even to this day, there is an R Lalique vase for ever taste, for every budget, and in nearly every color.
+Even to this day, there is an R. Lalique vase for ever taste, for every budget, and in nearly every color.

 Lalique architectural items such as glass panels, doors, or fountain elements do not come up as often as the much more numerous decorative arts intended for use in the home or office.
-But they do find their way into the market place, including the Rene Lalique architectural element Fruits, made for the Oviatt Building and shown above.
+But they do find their way into the market place, including the René Lalique architectural element Fruits, made for the Oviatt Building and shown above.
 This panel appeared at auction in 2009 as reported in the News and Blog at RLalique.com.

 Lalique's Cire Perdue auction sales include the 1913 Cire Perdue Vase Roses which sold for over $400,000 at auction in 1998 and the 1914 Lalique Cire Perdue Vase Lutteurs, which sold for over $300,000 at auction in 2006.